anelllya/portfolio/docs/work/digital/kuno.md

 Once the definition meeting concludes, and all participants have endorsed the pre-requirements and commitments, there is no room for "You said" or "I said" discussions – everything is documented and accessible to everyone.

-This serves as a robust guide that can be flexibly adapted to meet the specific needs of the team --> [:material-open-in-new:{.middle} Atlassian PRD](https://www.atlassian.com/agile/product-management/requirements){ target="_blank"}
+This serves as a robust guide that can be flexibly adapted to meet the specific needs of the team --> [:material-open-in-new:{.middle} Atlassian PRD](https://www.atlassian.com/agile/product-management/requirements){ target="_blank" .content-link}

 ### Wireframing